briandrum/codes.forchagrin.com/_chapters/chapter-505-animals-and-foul.md

 incident, and until such further time as the Court enters sentence, unless otherwise ordered by the Court.
-The Chief of Police may permit the owner, harborer or person having custody or control of the dog to place the dog in a ten (10) day quarantine in a kennel they select, with the Chief of Police’s consent as to the kennel placement and so long as the kennel provides the Chief of Police with a certificate they kept the dog quarantined for ten consecutive days.
+The Chief of Police may permit the owner, harborer or person having custody or control of the dog to place the dog in a ten (10) day quarantine in a kennel they select, with the Chief of Police's consent as to the kennel placement and so long as the kennel provides the Chief of Police with a certificate they kept the dog quarantined for ten consecutive days.